rubicus/rubicus.github.io/cookies.md

-I use the demographics and interest report from their advertising features, which means data is collected by google advertising cookies and anonymous identifiers.
-Still, there is no personal information stored.
+I use the demographics and interest report from their advertising features, which means data is collected by google advertising cookies and anonymous identifiers, together with the google analytics cookie.
+Still, there is no identifying data stored.

 ## But I don't want to be tracked!